sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-4. Once done with above informations, Click on 'GENERATE' will create a new token.
+4. Once done with above informations, Click on ``GENERATE`` tab which will create a new token.

 .. figure:: ../../_assets/rest-api/token_copy.PNG
    :alt: rest-api